DYDevelop/U-shape-Family-Medical-Bechmarks/README.md

 - CMUNeXt is now on this repo ! 😘
 - Added K-fold validation for training
 - Added multiclass segmentation training
+- Added multiclass segmentation inference
 - Added patience to early stop training
-- Modified validation based on DSC
+- Modified validation based on BCEDiceLoss

 This repositories has collected and re-implemented medical image segmentation networks based on U-shape architecture are followed: